 Beyond Common Equity: The Influence of Secondary Capital on Bank Insolvency Risk

-Banks adhere to strict rules regarding the quantity of regulatory capital held, but have some flexibility as to its composition.
-In this paper, we examine bank insolvency risk (distance to default) for listed North American and European banks over the period 2002-2014, focusing on sensitivity to capital other than common equity.
-Decomposing tier 1 capital into equity and non-core components reveals a heretofore unidentified variation in risk reduction capacity.
-Greater non-core tier 1 capital is associated with increased insolvency risk for larger and more diversified banks, impairing the risk reducing capacity of aggregate tier 1 capital.
-Overall tier 2 capital is not linked with insolvency risk, although a conflicting relationship is isolated conditional on the level of total regulatory capital held.
-Finally, the association between risk and capital is weakened when the latter is defined relative to risk-weighted assets.
+Banks must adhere to strict rules regarding the quantity of regulatory capital held but have some flexibility as to its composition.
+In this paper, we examine if bank insolvency (distance to default) is sensitive to capital other than common equity for a sample of listed North American and European banks.
+Decomposing tier 1 capital into tangible equity and non-core components reveals a series of heretofore unidentified non-linear links with insolvency risk.
+We assess the influence of binding capital requirements, finding that low regulatory capital buffers are associated with increased insolvency risk for banks holding greater quantities of non-core tier 1 and tier 2 capital.
+The links between insolvency and capital, evident when the latter is denominated relative to tangible assets or total regulatory capital, are found to be expunged when defined relative to risk-weighted assets.

 Keywords: Regulatory Capital, Bank Risk, Regulatory Capital Arbitrage, Tier 1, Tier 2